top of page

 Always bring a list of medications to the office visit.

-• Name of the medication, dosage, and reason for taking it.
+• Name of the medication, dose, and reason for taking it.

 6

-They are not the same – an upset stomach differs from itching or wheezing.
+They are not the same – an upset stomach (intolerance) differs from itching or wheezing (allergy).

-• What is the reaction if you take the drug? – It is important to consider the type of reaction when deciding with your provider whether to try another medicine of the same class or a different one.
+• What is the effect if you take the drug? – It is important to consider the type of effect when deciding with your provider whether to try another similar medicine or a completely different one.

 7